Teeth Bleaching Edison, Metuchen, & South Plainfield, NJ

 At Gentle Dental, our in-office teeth bleaching can whiten your teeth beyond their natural shade, up to eight shades whiter than when you came in.
 That’s gleaming!
 We can do this because our in-office whitening gel is professional strength.
 That’s why our hygienists apply the gel to your teeth one tooth at a time, and that’s why we but a protective barrier on your gums prior to your treatment.

 Because there isn’t any supervision for at-home strips and other whitening kits, the whitening agents used must inherently be far less strong.
 That way people won’t get the whitening gel on their gums and cause real damage.
-That means the whitening agents cannot achieve the same degree of whitening that we can in office.
+That means the whitening agents cannot achieve the same degree of whitening that we can in the office.
 Second, applying the strips to your teeth isn’t easy to do.
 It can be very difficult to get an even application, as the strips adhere better in some places than others.
 They can slip.
 Plus, you can get the gel on your gums.

 Finally, you need to consider how much time you want to invest.
 Our in-office professional whitening takes about one hour.
-At home strips or kits usually require at least a couple weeks, placing the strips on your teeth for an hour or so every night.
+At-home strips or kits usually require at least a couple of weeks, placing the strips on your teeth for an hour or so every night.
 Even after that time investment, your teeth won’t be as white in the end as they would be with our in-office treatment.

 What are the risks that you should know about tooth bleaching?

 All dental practitioners in Edison, NJ know that every dental procedure has attached risks and they each make sure that every patient that comes in for a consultation is aware of not only the benefits of the bleaching procedure but more importantly the risks and disadvantages of getting teeth bleaching.
-If it’s not done properly a patient may suffer chemical burns from the bleaching gels because of its high concentration.
+If it’s not done properly a patient may suffer chemical burns from the bleaching gels because of their high concentration.
 A patient may also suffer from over bleaching if this procedure is not done by a properly trained dental professional.
 There is also a risk of experiencing too much pain and sensitivity to hot or cold temperatures.